ExpressLRS/Docs/docs/quick-start/pre-1stflight.md

 ![Fast update rate](https://github.com/ExpressLRS/ExpressLRS-Hardware/raw/master/img/wiki-from-discord/fast.gif)
 </figure>

+### ExpressLRS Telemetry Widget

+Once your sensors are discovered, you can show them on the handset home screen with the [ExpressLRS Telemetry Widget](https://github.com/ExpressLRS/ElrsTelemWidget).
+This is an official ExpressLRS project.
+It shows the ExpressLRS link statistics next to the common Betaflight and iNav values, so you can check the state of the link without opening the telemetry page.

+To install it, copy the `src/WIDGETS/ELRST` folder from that repository into the `WIDGETS/` folder on your handset SD card.
+The card must then hold the file `WIDGETS/ELRST/main.lua`.
+Discover your sensors first, then press the telemetry key, go to the widget setup page, and add the `ELRS Telem` widget to a free space.
+If you add the widget before the sensors are discovered, restart the handset after you discover them.

+A correct sensor discovery gives 17 sensors with Betaflight, and 23 with iNav when a GPS is fitted.
+Use this as a check that your telemetry is set up properly.

+The same repository holds function scripts that let you bind from a switch.
+Attach `ELRSb.lua`, `ELRSu.lua`, or `ELRSt.lua` to a Special Function.

+!!! note "Note"
+    The widget repository gives its tested configuration as a RadioMaster TX16S with EdgeTX 2.5.
+There is no current compatibility list for later handsets or later EdgeTX versions, so report any problem you find on the widget repository.

 ## MSP

 To configure Betaflight from your transmitter it's possible to use the Betaflight lua scripts.
 If you are having trouble, make sure you are running the latest [Betaflight nightly lua](https://github.com/betaflight/betaflight-tx-lua-scripts-nightlies/releases).